jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 These functions handle their arguments, execution context and return values differently from regular function and method invocations.
 For example, they don't usually return values explicitly with the `return` keyword.

-Let's remember that in JavaScript, functions are objects too.
-And, as objects, functions can have properties (`name`, `length`, etc.), but the most important in constructor functions is the `prototype` property.
-All functions, except arrow functions have this property; it refers to an object know as the _function prototype_, and, initially, every function has a different function prototype (but two functions can be set to have their `prototype` properties refer to the same object).
-The value of this property is different from the _object prototype_ of the function itself (referred to by `[[Prototype]]`); in this case, the object prototype of a constructor function, like any other function, is the `Function.prototype` object, a function object from which all functions inherit from:
+Let's remember that, in JavaScript, functions are objects too, and, as objects, functions can have properties (`name`, `length`, etc.).
+The key property in constructor functions is the `prototype` property.
+All functions, except arrow functions and functions returned by `bind()`, have this property; it refers to an object know as the _function prototype_, and, initially, every function has a different function prototype (but two functions can be set to have their `prototype` properties refer to the same object).
+The value of this property is different from the _object prototype_ of the function itself (referred to by `[[Prototype]]`).
+The object prototype of a constructor function, like any other function, is the `Function.prototype` object, a function object from which all functions inherit from:

 ```js
 Function.__proto__ === Function.prototype // => true